Rosario Santa Fe, Argentina Travel Guide

 While not highly formalized, seek opportunities to support area families and small businesses directly, rather than large international chains.
 This can include locally owned guesthouses or independent restaurants.

-When shopping for souvenirs or crafts, prioritize artisan markets where you can purchase directly from producers.
-This helps secure fair compensation for their work and supports ethical practices.
+When you go shopping for souvenirs or crafts, prioritize markets with artisanal goods a place you can purchase straight from producers.
+This helps secure fair compensation for their job and supports ethical practices.

 Eat at local Parrillas, Bodegones, and cafes instead of international fast-food chains.
 Buy from local markets, independent boutiques, and artisan shops.
 Use local tour guides, taxi drivers, and other service providers.